Followers of many religions believe that their own sacred texts are inerrant. This is

 "Authoritative" means that

-of God's will to us, possesses the right supremely to define what we are to
+of God's will to us, defines what we are to

 Bible is authoritative because it is God's inspired word to humanity."